How Technology Companies Can Improve Their SOC 2 Audit and Stay Competitive

 Last-minute discoveries can derail the best-laid plans.

-Timing delays and control failures can often result in a SOC 2 audit taking longer than initially estimated and may result in control failures.
+Timing delays can often result in a SOC 2 audit taking longer than initially estimated and may result in control failures.
 However, there are steps your company can take on an ongoing basis to prevent or address these potential issues.

 How to Combat SOC 2 Delays